ovity/octotree/README.md

 If you have multiple GitHub accounts with access to different private repositories, you will need to let Octotree know which access token to use for which account.
 This feature allows you to enter additional GitHub accounts and corresponding tokens.
 When you login to GitHub with an account, Octotree will use the matching token to make API requests to GitHub.
 If you don't login to GitHub or if the account you login is not in the account list, Octotree will use the default access token.

-Go to Settings and click the + button to add more accounts.
+Go to Settings and click the + icon to add more accounts.

 ![Multiple GitHub accounts](docs/plus-ma.jpg)

 #### Change Docking Position

 You can change the location of the Octotree sidebar to either the left or right side of the screen.
-Click the dock button located at the bottom of Octotree to toggle the sidebar location.
+Click the dock icon located at the bottom of Octotree to toggle the sidebar location.

 ![Change docking position](docs/plus-dock.png)

 #### Dark Mode

-Click the dark mode button located at the bottom of Octotree to toggle dark mode.
+Click the dark mode icon located at the bottom of Octotree to toggle dark mode.

 ![Dark mode](docs/plus-dark.png)

 #### File Search

-Click the search icon and type in search query. **Note:** this feature requires the "Load entire tree at once" option to be selected.
+Click the search icon and type in search query.
+**Note:** this feature requires the "Load entire tree at once" option to be selected.

 ![File search](docs/plus-search.png)